emu479p01/emu-framework-docs/developer/security.md

 EmuFramework uses layered authorization.
 A user receives one or more **Roles**; roles contain **Duties** and duties contain **Privileges**.
 A role may also reference privileges directly.

+## Audience

+Developers, application administrators, and security reviewers.

+## Prerequisites

+An application with defined metadata and an understanding of its users, roles, duties, and privileges.

 ## Roles and privileges

 - **Role** is the assignment boundary for a user, such as `FW_FrameworkUser` or `FW_SystemAdminRole`.